Victor Rousseau Emanuel

-Victor Rousseau Emanuel (born Avigdor Rousseau Emanuel; January 1879 – 6 April 1960, Tarrytown, New York) was a British writer who wrote novels, newspaper series, science fiction and pulp fiction works.
+Victor Rousseau Emanuel (born Avigdor Rousseau Emanuel; January 1879 – 6 April 1960) was a British writer who wrote novels, newspaper series, science fiction and pulp fiction works.
 He was active in Great Britain and the United States during the first half of the 20th century.

 During the first 20 years of his career, Emanuel wrote predominantly under the pen names Victor Rousseau, H. M. Egbert, and V. R. Emanuel.
 In the 1930s, he only created pulp fiction under his own name.
 He wrote racy stories under the pen name Lew Merrill.

 Early years

 Born in England, Emanuel enrolled at Harrow School in 1892 and Balliol College, Oxford in 1896.
-However, he soon let Balliol and sailed to Cape Town.
+However, he soon left Balliol and sailed to Cape Town, Cape Colony.
 For the next two years, Emanuel travelled South Africa, working odd jobs.
 While in Johannesburg, he obtained a journalist job with the Standard and Diggers' News and then the Transvaal Leader.

 In 1899, during the Boer War, Emanuel enlisted with Edward Cecil Bethune's Mounted Infantry, a British Army unit.
 However, he was discharged after 35 days.
 Several weeks later, Emanuel registered with the Natal Colonial Scouts at Pietermaritzburg.
 He was officially discharged from the Scouts in April 1900.